Chart Color Schemes

 Health performance in Longwarry is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Longwarry faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Longwarry faces significant health challenges according to AreaSearch's assessment, conducted in 2021.
+Mortality rates and chronic condition prevalence were found to be substantial across both younger and older age cohorts.

-Approximately 51% (~1,567 people) of Longwarry's total population has private health cover, which is lower than the national average of 55.7%.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 10.8 and 9.8% of residents respectively.
-Conversely, 64.5% of residents declare themselves completely clear of medical ailments, compared to 63.4% in Rest of Vic.
-The working-age population experiences notable health challenges with elevated chronic condition rates.
-Longwarry has 11.9% (369 people) of its residents aged 65 and over, lower than the 23.9% in Rest of Vic.
-Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.
+The rate of private health cover was relatively low at approximately 51% of the total population (~1,567 people), compared to the national average of 55.7%.
+Mental health issues and asthma were the most common medical conditions in the area, impacting 10.8 and 9.8% of residents respectively.
+However, 64.5% of residents declared themselves completely clear of medical ailments, slightly higher than the Regional Vic. average of 63.4%.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+As of 2021, 12.2% of Longwarry's residents were aged 65 and over (378 people), which is lower than the Regional Vic. average of 23.9%.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health